pytorch/xla/docs/source/features/scan.md

 The functions/modules passed to `scan` and `scan_layers` must be AOTAutograd traceable.
 In particular, as of PyTorch/XLA 2.6, `scan` and `scan_layers` cannot trace functions with custom Pallas kernels.
-That means if your decoder uses, for example flash attention, then it's incompatible with `scan`.
-We are working on [supporting this important use case][flash-attn-issue] in nightly and the next releases.
+That means if your decoder uses, for example flash attention, then it is incompatible with `scan`.
+We are working on [supporting this important use case][flash-attn-issue].

 ### AOTAutograd overhead

-Because `scan` uses AOTAutograd to figure out the backward pass of the input function/module on every iteration, it's easy to become tracing bound compared to a for loop implementation.
+Because `scan` uses AOTAutograd to figure out the backward pass of the input function/module on every iteration, it is easy to become tracing-bound compared to a for loop implementation.
 In fact, the  `train_decoder_only_base.py` example runs slower under `scan` than with for loop as of PyTorch/XLA 2.6 due to this overhead.
 We are working on [improving tracing speed][retracing-issue].
-This is less of a problem when your model is very large or has many layers, which are the situations you would want to use `scan` anyways.
+This is less of a problem when your model is very large or has many layers, which are the situations you would want to use `scan`.

 ## Compile time experiments